yuanxun-yx/SplitCAD/README.md

 This is a **proposal** for a better CAD workflow paradigm.

 I do not plan to build this myself — but I hope it can inspire discussion or implementation by others.
-Feel free to fork, share, or reuse the ideas.
+Feel free to fork, share, or reuse the ideas for as long as your project is either **open source** or **non-commercial**.